Alexander McQueen: Death and memorial

-While McQueen's death came, by coincidence, just days before London Fashion Week, he was not scheduled to appear there.
+The coroner, Paul Knapman, reported finding "a significant level of cocaine, sleeping pills, and tranquillisers in the blood samples taken after the designer's death."
+The Westminster Coroner's Court officially recorded his death as a suicide on 28 April 2010.

+McQueen's friend David LaChapelle said that at the time of his death, he "was doing a lot of drugs and was very unhappy".
+McQueen's mother had died eight days before he killed himself.

-McQueen's funeral took place on 25 February 2010 at St. Paul's Church, Knightsbridge, West London.
-His ashes were later scattered in Skye at Kilmuir.
-His Skye ancestry had been a strong influence in his life and work.
+McQueen's funeral took place on 25 February 2010 at St Paul's Church, Knightsbridge, West London.
+His ashes were later scattered in Skye at Kilmuir, as his Skye ancestry had been a strong influence in his life and work.

 A memorial was held for McQueen at St. Paul's Cathedral on 20 September 2010.
-It was attended by Björk, Kate Moss, Sarah Jessica Parker, Naomi Campbell, Stella McCartney, Daphne Guinness, Sam Taylor-Johnson, Aaron Taylor-Johnson, Lady Gaga and Anna Wintour amongst 2,500 other invited guests.
-On 18 February 2010, Robert Polet, the president and chief executive of the Gucci Group, announced that the Alexander McQueen business would carry on without its founder and creative director.
-Close friend Björk performed a version of "Gloomy Sunday" while dressed in a McQueen gown.
+It was attended by 2,500 invited guests, including Björk, Kate Moss, Sarah Jessica Parker, Naomi Campbell, Stella McCartney, Daphne Guinness, Sam Taylor-Johnson, Aaron Taylor-Johnson, and Anna Wintour.
+Björk, a close friend of McQueen's, performed a version of "Gloomy Sunday" while dressed in a gown he had designed.

+A week after his death, Gucci Group announced that the Alexander McQueen business would carry on without its founder and creative director.

-The BBC reported that McQueen had reserved £50,000 of his wealth for his pet dogs so they could live in the lap of luxury for the rest of their lives.
+The BBC reported that McQueen had reserved £50,000 of his wealth for his pet dogs so they could live in luxury for the rest of their lives.
 He also bequeathed £100,000 each to four charities; these include the Battersea Dogs and Cats Home in South London, and the Blue Cross animal welfare charity in Burford, Oxfordshire.